8.17. ASTER

 See Section 6 for a discussion about various stereo algorithms and speed-vs-quality choices.

-This is followed by DEM creation with point2dem:
+This is followed by DEM creation with point2dem (Section 16.57):

 out_stereo/run-PC.tif

-This will create a DEM named out_stereo/run-DEM.tif using an auto-guessed local stereographic projection with auto-guessed resolution (about 15 m / pixel, the image ground sample distance).
-See the point2dem documentation in Section 16.55 for more details about how to run this program.
+This will create a DEM named out_stereo/run-DEM.tif using an auto-guessed local UTM or polar stereographic projection (Section 16.57.1), with an auto-guessed resolution (about 15 m / pixel, the image ground sample distance).

 stereo_gui --hillshade out_stereo/run-DEM.tif